theolivenbaum/resin/README.md

 In-process document database with full-text search and pluggable storage engine.

 ## No schema
-Your document store can contain documents with variable number columns/fields.
+You can store documents with variable number columns/fields.

+You can group similar documents into separate stores or have them all in a big store.

 ## Auto-index
 By default Resin indexes all fields on all documents.
 You can opt out of indexing (analyzing) and storing of fields.